Are you ready to discover your college program?

 Constructivism is also evident in popular classroom practices, such as having students create their own questions, welcoming multiple points of view and intelligence styles, and using group work as a collaborative learning tool.

-David A. Kolb and Carl Rogers
+Key Theorists: David A. Kolb and Carl Rogers

 Definition and Background

-This school of thought emerged in the 1970s out of the influence of the learner-centered and interactive foci of constructivism and social learning theories.
+This school of thought emerged in the 1970s out of the influence of the learner-centered and interactive principles of constructivism and social learning theories.
 Experiential learning theories identify meaningful everyday experience as the most central factor in increasing a learner's knowledge and understanding, as well as transforming their behavior.

 Experientialist theorist Carl Rogers prioritizes experiential approaches to education because they work with humans' natural desire to learn.
 Rogers posits that humans are more likely to learn and retain information when they participate actively in the learning process.